 - Animals and Society (Queen’s University, undergraduate)

-- Theories of Justice (formerly Analytical Political Philosophy, York, postgraduate)
+- Theories of Justice (York, postgraduate)

 - Ethics and Public Policy (York, undergraduate)